bamboothemes/Zen-Grid-Framework-v4-Docs/02-theme/03-working_with_font_awesome.md

 - Minimum
 - Full Library

-Dependancy for Zen Shortcode plugin
+Font Awesome is required for the Zen Shortcode plugin
 ----

 The Zen shortcode plugin makes it possible to use shortform snippets to render font icons as well as other types of displays and styling.